aaronbloomfield/pdr/tutorials/05-make/index.md

 - Comments!
 This Makefile will be submitted as part of [lab 5](../../labs/lab05/index.html) (see below), so you will need to put in your name and userid at the top of the file.
 - We will want to declare the pre-defined variables, CXX and CXXFLAGS.
 CXX is going to be `clang++`, and we can define CXXFLAGS to be `-Wall -O2 -std=c++11` (give all warnings, optimize the code, and use the C++11 standard).
 - We'll want to define a variable, probably called OBJECTS, that will list all of the .o files that we are compiling into our target executable.
-- Our first rule -- probably called 'pizza' -- will be for compiling the program.
+- Our first rule -- which must be called 'pizza' -- will be for compiling the program.
 It will depend on all of the .o files (defined in the OBJECTS variable), and will define how to compile the program executable.
 - Our second rule we'll call 'clean', and it will remove the executable itself, all the .o files, and all files that end in the tilde (i.e., *~, the backup files that Emacs creates).
 - Lastly, we will need to have clang++ create all the prerequisite rules, which we will copy-and-paste into the bottom of the Makefile.

 Test out the Makefile to make sure it works.
-You will need to rename it to ', and submit it as part of pre-lab 5 (we can't name it 'Makefile', as you are submitting a Makefile for the other parts of the lab already).
+You will need to rename it to 'Makefile-pizza', and submit it as part of pre-lab 5 (we can't name it 'Makefile', as you are submitting a Makefile for the other parts of the lab already).
 To force make to use a different Makefile, you can use the `-f` flag: `make -f Makefile.foo`.
 To specify a different target, the target name goes after the file name: `make -f Makefile.foo clean`.

 ### Further information ###